System Design Space

 Azure Functions

-Durable Functions for workflows, bindings
+Functions, Durable Functions for long-running workflows, and bindings to platform events.

 Google Cloud Functions

-• Event-driven processing
+• Event-driven processing for small independent tasks.

-• API backends with variable load
+• API handlers with variable load.

-• Data transformation pipelines
+• Data transformation pipelines without a dedicated processing server.

-• Stateless by default
+• Stateless processes by default.

-• Vendor lock-in
+• Vendor lock-in to a provider’s event model.

 Data management

-Deep Dive
+Deep dive

-Designing Data-Intensive Applications
+Designing Data-Intensive Applications, 2nd Edition

 Read review

-Database per Service
+Database per service

 Event Sourcing